Case Study: Managing Disputes about Medical Treatment Decision-Making

 3. What options are available to Samir and Amali if they remain unsatisfied?

 It is likely that the incident involving Samir could be resolved without the involvement of a court or tribunal.
 In most situations it is rare for the legal system to become involved and conflict can be managed within the aged care setting.
-Where this is not possible and the dispute relates to medical treatment decision-making or guardianship for a person without capacity, some State and Territory guardianship bodies (e.g. the Public Advocate or Public Guardian) have powers to undertake dispute resolution and/or make decisions for the person.
-On rare occasions Tribunals and Courts may become involved.
+Where this is not possible and the dispute relates to medical treatment decision-making or guardianship for a person without capacity, some State and Territory bodies (e.g. the Public Advocate or Public Guardian) have powers to undertake dispute resolution and/or make decisions for the person.
+On rare occasions tribunals and courts may become involved.

 Final legal observations

-It is possible for the incident involving Samir to be resolved in a timely manner, without further escalation, if Sharon meets with Samir and Amali early and communicates openly with them about the incident.
+It is possible for the incident involving Samir to be resolved in a timely manner, without further escalation, if Christine meets with Samir and Amali early and communicates openly with them about the incident.
 This meeting would allow Samir and Amali to discuss their concerns, and be informed about the steps Redvale will take to ensure optimal care is provided to Samir and other residents in the future.